 Previously, Cindy was re-elected in May 2019 to a 4-year term ending in May 2023, re-elected in May 2015 to a 4-year term ending in May 2019, and first elected in May, 2011 to a 4-year term until May, 2015.
 She was re-elected Board Vice-Chair in May, 2013, by Board vote.

-Previously appointed by Board vote in September, 2009, to replace and complete the term begun May, 2007 until May, 2011, of resigned member Carolyn Brafford.
-Elected Secretary by Board vote in Feb.
+Previously, Cindy was first appointed by Board vote in September, 2009, to replace and complete the term begun May, 2007 until May, 2011, of resigned member Carolyn Brafford.
+Cindy was elected Secretary by Board vote in Feb.
 2011 and served in that capacity until May, 2013.

 Previously, Tod Davies was re-elected to this position in May 2019 to a 4-year term ending in May 2023.
 Previously: Appointed by the Board in September 2017 to serve the remainder of the term for this position following Alissa Lipking's resignation.
 Tod is also a previous Board member (see below).

 This position was previously held by Alissa Lipking, who resigned in September 2017 (as a result of moving out of the district).
 Tod was re-elected in May 2015 to a 4-year term ending in May 2019.
 Before that, she was re-elected in May, 2013 to a 2-year term until May, 2015.
 [This position became a 4-year term in May, 2015.]
 Previously, Alissa was the Board-appointed permanent replacement for this position as of November, 2011, to finish the remainder of the term for this position (from May, 2009, to May, 2011).

 Before Alissa, this position was held by Tod Davies, who was Board-appointed in May, 2007, to replace and complete the term begun May, 2007, of re-elected and subsequently resigned member Mary Jo Trainor.
 Tod was re-elected Vice-Chair by Board vote in Feb.
 2011 until her resignation in Oct.
 2011.

 Betsy BRADSHAW: Community Education & Outreach: Publications, mailings & kiosks postings (fire season regulation updates, fire safety & emergency preparedness info); crfd.org webmaster; & mail list management

 Lisa BUTTREY: Fire Plan Committee Chair & Coordinator, Budget Committee member, Fuels Reduction Project Coordinator, and Emergency Preparedness Committee Coordinator